fcraighero/fcraighero.github.io/index.md

 # About Me

-I am a Ph.D. candidate in the [Dept. of Informatics, Systems and Communication](https://phd-computer-science.disco.unimib.it/) of the University of Milan-Bicocca.
-My supervisors are prof. [Marco Antoniotti](https://dcb.disco.unimib.it/people/antoniotti-marco/) and Dr. [Alex Graudenzi](https://dcb.disco.unimib.it/people/graudenzi-alex/).
-From March 2022 I am working as a contractor at IBM Research Zürich supervised by Dr. María Rodríguez Martínez.
+I am a PhD Candidate in the [Dept. of Informatics, Systems and Communication](https://phd-computer-science.disco.unimib.it/) of the University of Milano-Bicocca, working on Deep Learning and anomaly detection.
+I will submit my thesis by February 2023, and defend it in mid 2023.

-My PhD is focused on characterising anomalous input instances, including adversarial examples, from the hidden features of deep neural networks.
-In the first year of my PhD, I focused on defining new techniques to analyse the relationship between data and the learned function of piecewise linear deep neural networks.
-In my second year, I focused on methods to detect adversarial attacks from the hidden activations of state-of-the-art convolutional neural networks.
+During my PhD, I worked on fundamental Deep Learning challenges, including estimating input example difficulty in deep models, interpreting piecewise linear Deep Neural Networks and adversarial examples detection.
+Furthermore, I also contributed to many interdisciplinary projects, such as imputation and denoising in single-cell data and flux prediction in metabolic networks.